pattobrien/lints/packages/design_system_lints/README.md

 Enforcing use of a highly maintainable UI system is as easy as that!

-You additionally can use `design_system_lints` to enforce many different types of parameters, including `SizedBox` and `Container` height and width values, `Color` values, `Icon` values, and more.
+You can additionally use `design_system_lints` to enforce many different types of parameters, including `SizedBox` and `Container` height and width values, `Color` values, `Icon` values, and more.

 ## Further resources

 Sidecar is a new package that allows anyone to create custom rules for their codebase.
-Since this is a relatively new concept, further questions and feedback are expected and encouraged.
+Since custom rules are a relatively new concept, further questions and feedback are expected.
 We encourage you to join the conversation on [discord](https://discord.com/invite/YhFS6V26Vg) and follow the [sidecar project](https://github.com/pattobrien/sidecar).